Exactly $m$-coloured complete infinite subgraphs: Conclusion

 The problem of determining $\psi$ completely is of course still open.
 We do not know the answer to even the following question.

-\begin{problem} Is $\psi(k)=o(k)$ for all $k\in\mathbb{N}$? \end{problem}
+\begin{problem} Is $\psi(k)=o(k)$ for all $k\in\N$? \end{problem}

-If we restrict our attention to colourings which use every colour but one exactly once, we are led to the following question about induced subgraphs, a positive answer to which would immediately imply that $\psi(k)=o(k)$ for all $k\in\mathbb{N}$.

-\begin{problem} Given $m\in\mathbb{N}$, let $G(m)$ be a graph on exactly $m$ edges for which $S(m)$, the set of sizes of all the induced subgraphs of $G(m)$, is smallest.
-Is $|S(m)|=o(m)$? \end{problem}
+If we restrict our attention to colourings which use every colour but one exactly once, we are led to the following question about induced subgraphs, a positive answer to which would immediately imply that $\psi(k)=o(k)$ for all $k\in\N$.
+To state the question, we need some definitions: let $S(G)$ denote the set of sizes of all the induced subgraphs of a graph $G$ and let $S(m)$ be the minimum value of $|S(G)|$ taken over all graphs $G$ with $m$ edges. \begin{problem} Is $S(m)=o(m)$? \end{problem}